Investigating the Fermi-Hubbard model by the tensor-backflow method: Discussions and conclusions

-Based on results in this work, the Tensor-Backflow is an efficient state representation for the latticed Fermi-Hubbard model.
-Furthermore, there are several ways to improve the energy precision.
-For example, considering more backflow terms rather than NN backflow to improve energy precision for the Hubbard model with NN hoppings, comparing energies under various initializations, applying more advanced optimization methods such as the stochastic reconfiguration, etc. Currently, the wave-function is not symmetry enforced, thus translational invariance is not preserved during optimizations.
-For PBC, the energy precision can be further improved by enforcing translational invariance on the wave-function.
-The Tensor-Backflow has no restrictions on lattice shapes and boundary conditions, thus it is potentially an efficient and universal method for solving latticed fermion systems.
+Based on the results presented in this work, Tensor-Backflow provides an efficient state representation for the lattice Fermi-Hubbard model.
+There are several methods for improving energy precision.
+For instance, compare energies for different initializations or investigate ground state patterns both with and without the application of pinning fields.
+At present, the wave-function is not symmetry-enforced, meaning translational invariance is not preserved during optimization.
+For systems with PBC, energy precision could be further enhanced by enforcing translational invariance in the wave-function.
+Additionally, the Tensor-Backflow method is flexible with respect to lattice shapes and boundary conditions, making it a potentially efficient and universal approach for solving lattice fermion systems.